cadenmarinozzi/OpenBeanieProject/README.md

 Run `./reclone.sh` in the terminal.
 This will delete the current code and download the latest version from GitHub.

+if you get an error saying `bla bla bla no such file or directory` you need to go back to the main directory.
+Do this by running `cd ../../`

 ## CD into the code

 Run `cd OpenBeanieProject` in the terminal.